feature23/syncerbell/Syncerbell.EntityFrameworkCore/README.md

 ## Migrating to 0.5.0

 The 0.5.0 release adds several new columns to the SyncLogEntries table for enhanced tracking capabilities:
+- `TriggerType` for tracking the type of trigger that initiated the sync operation
 - `ProgressValue` for tracking current progress amount
 - `ProgressMax` for tracking maximum progress value
 - `RecordCount` for tracking total number of records processed